nic-dgl103/w23-exercise-9/README.md

 }
 ```
-  3. Make all HTML and CSS changes necessary to make the page look like the example below:<br>
+  3. Add, in the media query, all the HTML and CSS necessary to make the page look like the example below:<br>
   ![Image of laptop webpage](images/laptop.png)

 ### 5. Check the layout in between the breakpoints